-You’ve probably used your iPad to watch online video from YouTube, or maybe a bit of catch-up TV using the ABC’s iView iPad app.
+You’ve probably used your iPad to watch online video from YouTube or maybe a bit of catch-up TV using the ABC’s iView iPad app.
 But you may not know that it’s entirely possible to turn your iPad into a 9in TV that works anywhere you go.

-If you’d prefer to watch Australian TV, another option is the Slingbox, whose Slingbox Solo ($349) can broadcast live TV to your iPad or iPhone using the $36.99 SlingPlayer Mobile for iPad; note that you must apparently buy the $36.99 SlingPlayer Mobile iPhone/iPod touch version separately if you want it too.
+If you’d prefer to watch Australian TV another option is the Slingbox whose Slingbox Solo ($349) can broadcast live TV to your iPad or iPhone using the $36.99 SlingPlayer Mobile for iPad; note that you must apparently buy the $36.99 SlingPlayer Mobile iPhone/iPod touch version separately if you want it too.

-A cheaper option is MyTVR: for prices ranging from $5.85 per month to $78.60 per year, MyTVR records shows for you, then streams them to your iPad, iPhone or desktop using web video standards.
-This isn’t exactly live, although the new ‘Record and Play Now’ option offers a roundabout way to get live TV by recording a show, then streaming it to your iPad or iPhone as it records.
+A cheaper option is MyTVR: for prices ranging from $5.85 per month to $78.60 per year MyTVR records shows for you then streams them to your iPad iPhone or desktop using web video standards.
+This isn’t exactly live although the new ‘Record and Play Now’ option offers a roundabout way to get live TV by recording a show then streaming it to your iPad or iPhone as it records.

-If you own a Mac, there’s an easy way to broadcast live TV to your iPad, whether at home or on the road, using Elgato’s EyeTV family of TV tuners â such as the standalone $179.95 EyeTV DTT Deluxe or the $399.95 networkable EyeTV Netstream, which has two tuners and feeds digital TV across an in-home fixed or wireless network.
+If you own a Mac there’s an easy way to broadcast live TV to your iPad whether at home or on the road using Elgato’s EyeTV family of TV tuners â such as the standalone $179.95 EyeTV DTT Deluxe or the $399.95 networkable EyeTV Netstream which has two tuners and feeds digital TV across an in-home fixed or wireless network.

-It’s dead easy to get working: start up EyeTV, open Preferences (Command-,), click on the iPhone tab, and tick Enable access for EyeTV for iPhone/iPad.
-Enter your system password while a component is installed, and then the EyeTV software will be available to play host to any iPhone or iPad on your network (if you’re using the excellent Netstream, you can connect to it from the iPad without even needing a Mac host).
+It’s dead easy to get working: start up EyeTV open Preferences (Command-) click on the iPhone tab and tick Enable access for EyeTV for iPhone/iPad.
+Enter your system password while a component is installed and then the EyeTV software will be available to play host to any iPhone or iPad on your network (if you’re using the excellent Netstream you can connect to it from the iPad without even needing a Mac host).

 To watch live TV you’ll need the $5.99 EyeTV app.
 Start it up and give it a moment to search the network for TV tuners.
-In our example, we have two networked Macs, each running the EyeTV software but connected to the same Netstream unit.
+In our example we have two networked Macs each running the EyeTV software but connected to the same Netstream unit.
 We can tap on any of these to see currently-broadcasting channels; tap one and the video buffers for a few seconds before playing.
-Wi-Fi connections may see the occasional buffering stutter depending on signal strength, but the end result has been excellent overall in our trials.
+Wi-Fi connections may see the occasional buffering stutter depending on signal strength but the end result has been excellent overall in our trials.

 EyeTV can also rebroadcast the video to an iPhone or 3G-connected iPad.
-First, sign up for Elgato’s My EyeTV service, a free locator service that lets your iPad or iPhone ‘phone home’ from the field.
-As before, go into ‘EyeTV Preferences > iPhone’, then tick the ‘Use My EyeTV Service box’ and create an account.
+First sign up for Elgato’s My EyeTV service a free locator service that lets your iPad or iPhone ‘phone home’ from the field.
+As before go into ‘EyeTV Preferences > iPhone’ then tick the ‘Use My EyeTV Service box’ and create an account.

-Getting your live TV in the field is simple: start the EyeTV app, tap Edit, tap Add EyeTV and enter your My EyeTV credentials.
-They’ll be confirmed and, all going well, you should see your TV sources available and ready to go.
-Et voilà!
+Getting your live TV in the field is simple: start the EyeTV app tap Edit tap Add EyeTV and enter your My EyeTV credentials.
+They’ll be confirmed and all going well you should see your TV sources available and ready to go.
+Et voila!
 Live TV wherever you happen to be.